totalspectrum/p2-jit-tools/JIT.md

 `condition` to one of the emit_branch functions, it will close out the cache line but not emit any branch (implicitly it will produce a branch to the next PC in `ptrb`).

+## API

+### jit_init

+Initialize the JIT engine.

+### jit_emit

+Emit generated instructions from COG memory. `jit_instrptr` points at the instructions to emit, and `pb` gives the number of instructions to emit.
+Use this only for non-branch instructions.

+### jit_emit_direct_branch

+Emit a conditional branch instruction. `jit_condition` is a 4 bit value giving the P2 condition (except that condition 0 means "never", just as in P1). `jit_instrptr` gives the branch destination.

+This function will not return, so it must be the last one called when generating code for a VM branch instruction.

+### jit_emit_indirect_branch

+Emits an indirect branch instruction. `jit_condition` is a 4 bit value giving the P2 condition (0 means "never").
+Code to put the new PC into the `ptrb` register must have been generated prior to this call.

+This function will not return, so it must be the last one called when generating code for a VM branch instruction.